 The tasks are moved using sticky notes across the board as they progress.
-This allows team members to see tasks that everyone is doing.
-It also helps the team members to communicate better and help each other achieve project objectives.
+This allows team members to see the functions that everyone is doing, and it also helps the team members to communicate better and help each other achieve project objectives.
 This also allows project owners to view teams’ progress on a particular project.

 The sprint cycle

 Sprints are the short bursts of work in the agile framework, and the length of the sprints can vary.
-This variance of sprint times varies on the industry; software development teams might need more time than an SEO sprint cycle.
+This variance of sprint times goes on in the industry; software development teams might need more time than an SEO sprint cycle.

 Therefore, a sprint cycle is a specified period where one works on small portions of the overall project.
-It may entail one person working for a day or a month.
-It could also be a team doing something in the right way for a month.
+It may entail one person working for a day or a month, and it could also be a team doing something in the right way for a month.
 The critical factor with sprint cycles is to inspect and familiarize with the work and take lessons.

 Sprints contain the following: